rusic/documentation/widgets/v2/yelp-reviews.md

 # Yelp Reviews

-This widget is only compatible with BaseKit Editor **version 7.32 and above**.
+This widget is only compatible with Editor **version 7.32 and above**.
 Add a Yelp review widget to your template.

 You can add a Yelp review widget to your template.
-The Yelp business ID can be changed later with the BaseKit Editor.
+The Yelp business ID can be changed later with the Editor.

 ## Examples